cncf/mentoring/README.md

 - Mentor(s): kadis (@kadisi), Kevin Wang (@kevin-wangzefeng)
 - Issue： https://github.com/kubeedge/kubeedge/issues/1437

+#### KubeEdge AI application

+- Description: KubeEdge has a repository (https://github.com/kubeedge/example) shows sample applications and demos to illustrate possible use cases of KubeEdge platform.
+The idea is to build a new sample application to run OpenCV on KubeEdge platform to demo image processing (or computer vision) at edge.
+- Recommended Skills: Go, Python, Kubernetes
+- Mentor(s): Yin Ding (@dingyin)

 ### OpenTelemetry

 #### OpenTelemetry integration with Azure, Amazon, and Google Cloud metadata services